You Earned a Ticket!

 It is uncommonly difficult to recruit principals in California.

 What does it mean to have fewer administrators in a school?
 As a practical matter, principals in California must do their job with one fewer leader in the office to make the school work.
-The school district cannot fill the gap, either — districts in California have about half as many administrators as is typical in other states.
+The school district can't fill the gap, either — districts in California have about half as many administrators as is typical in other states.
 To top it off, California’s relatively high salaries for teachers are not matched with similarly high salaries for principals, though the math of the pension system helps draw teachers toward school leadership in their final years.
-To recap: Leading a school is significantly harder in California than in other states, and it pays less, but the retirement benefits can help.

-Plenty of people have the necessary credentials to be principals in California, but the LPI study points to a harder problem: There's a shortage of people who want the job.
-Principal turnover in schools is very common — four years at a school is typical — and very distruptive.
+Principal turnover in schools is very common — four years at a school is typical — and disruptive.
 The LPI study found that student achievement tends to fall after a principal leaves a school, and it can take 5 years after a new principal is hired to fully rebound.
 The harm is particularly great in high-poverty, low-achieving schools.

 Poaching makes the equity problem worse